 – David P. Cline –

-Historian specializing in 20th century U.S. social movements, oral history, and digital and public history
+Historian specializing in 20th/21st century United States social movements, oral history, and public history

 From 2011-2017, I was an Assistant Professor of History at Virginia Tech, where I co-directed the Graduate Certificate in Public History and served as core faculty with Virginia Tech’s Master’s Program in Material Culture and Public Humanities.